UNCLASSIFIED (U)

 9 FAM 402.2-5(C)(5) (U) Yacht Crewmen

-(U) Yacht crew who will provide services on board a recreational vessel who are able to establish that they have a residence abroad which they do not intend to abandon, regardless of the nationality of the yacht, are classifiable B-1.
+(U) Yacht crew who will provide services on board a recreational vessel who are able to establish that they have a residence abroad which they do not intend to abandon, regardless of the country of registration of the yacht, are classifiable B-1.
 You should be aware that privately owned yachts may be chartered while abroad but used for personal use while in U.S. territorial waters.
 Websites related to the charter business may not reflect this.
 See 9 FAM 402.8-3(A)(1).

 9 FAM 402.2-5(C)(6) (U) Coasting Officers